jeffboody/libvkk/core/readme.md

 See the _Threading/Synchronization_ section for threading and synchronization rules regarding the compute object.

-See the xsq-test for a compute example which demonstrates how to square an array of numbers.
+See xsq-test for a compute example which demonstrates how to square an array of numbers.

+See xsum-test for a compute example which demonstrates how compute the sum of an array of numbers using shared memory for intermediate results.

 Shaders
 -------